mori-bund/SteamCompletionist/README.md

-# Steam Library Rarest Achievement Scraper
+# Steam Completionist

-The Steam Completionist project is a tool designed to scrape Steam user libraries to find and manage rarest achievements, update achievement data, and maintain a list of games without achievements.
+The Steam Completionist project is a command line tool designed to scrape Steam user libraries to find and manage rarest achievements, update achievement data, and maintain a list of games without achievements.
 It pulls data from How Long to Beat (HLTB) to provide completionist time data for games.

 ## Features